-- HP Recommended (recommended).
+- Balanced (recommended).
 Automatically balances performance with energy consumption on capable hardware. - Power saver.
-Saves power by reducing system performance and screen brightness where possible. - High performance.
+Saves power by reducing system performance and screen brightness. - High performance.
 Favors performance, but may use more energy.
 Your battery will not last as long between charges using this power plan.
 Click Show additional plans to select this power plan.

-You can also create your own power plan and customize it to how you use the computer for your needs.
+You can also create your own power plan and customize it to suit your needs.